laurensdewaele/tenso-mobile-app/notes/info_guidelines/info.md

 improve anyway!

 Trust yourself and jump right in.
 We recommend you begin with the density hang workout.
 Simply hang on for as long as you can.
-Remember to hang with proper form.
-See the link section for a video on proper form.
+Remember to warm up properly and hang with proper form.
+See the link section for a video on warming up and applying proper form.
 After a hang, rest for as long as it takes to reproduce the same max effort (usually 3 - 5min).
 On a rest phase, you can tap to pause, and log the amount of time you were able to hang on.

 For your next workout on a later date, look back at your previous workout to see what you were able to hang, and edit the workout accordingly.